pion-rho Mixing as a mechanism for non-monotonic charged pion behavior in magnetic fields: Field Theoretical calculation

-The low-energy dynamics relevant for lattice observables is governed by the lowest Landau level (LLL), rather than by rest masses alone.
-Instead of solving the full Landau-projected kernel directly, we construct a controlled near-pole effective description for the LLL by expanding the diagonal elements around their respective poles and canonically normalizing the fields.
+The low-energy dynamics relevant for lattice observables is governed by the lowest Landau level.
+We therefore construct a near-pole effective description for the LLL by expanding the diagonal elements of the Landau-projected kernel \eqref{microscopickernel} around their respective poles and canonically normalizing the fields,

+$E_\pi(B)$ and $E_\rho(B)$ are are the unmixed lowest-Landau-level energies of the pion and longitudinal rho meson, respectively.
+The wave-function renormalizations $Z_\pi(B)$ and $Z_\rho(B)$ at the pole encode the sensitivity of each mode to the magnetic background.
 This procedure isolates the relevant collective modes and makes the dynamical role of residues and mixing terms transparent.

 After canonical normalization, the LLL dynamics in the closed subspace of $\pi^+$ and longitudinal $\rho^+_{s_z=0}$ is captured by the near-pole quadratic kernel